GLAM-Workbench/glam-workbench.github.io/docs/getting-started.md

 [Binder](https://mybinder.org/), as mentioned above, is a cloud-based service for running Jupyter notebooks.
 When you click on the link, Binder opens the notebook within a customised computing environment with all the software you'll need ready to go.
 This can take a little while — just be patient.
 Once Binder is ready, you'll be able to use the notebook live within your web browser.
 However, if you make any changes or harvest any data, Binder won't save them for you.
 You'll have to make sure you download any files you want to keep.
 In many cases the notebooks themselves will generate download links to make it easy for you to save your results.
 Binder sessions will also stop responding after after a period of inactivity — just start a new session.

+There's more information on the [Using Binder](/using-binder.md) page.

 ### Running notebooks as apps

 You might also come across links that open notebooks using [Appmode](https://github.com/oschuett/appmode) or [Voilà](https://voila.readthedocs.io/en/stable/).
 These are live versions that hide the notebook's code and run all the cells automatically.
 This means you can make a notebook available with a nice clean interface for those who might be a little intimidated by a page full of code.